-Let me not get so lost in my luckiness that I forget those who can't be so grateful.
-Let me continue to yearn for and to work for a world where we all have enough to inspire gratitude.
+Let me not get so lost in my luckiness that I forget to be mindful of those who can't be so grateful.
+Let me work to create a world where we all will have enough.

 Best Essay Collections of 2017 by Women Authors